cockroachdb/docs/v22.1/indexes.md

 ### Storage

-CockroachDB stores indexes directly in your key-value store.
+CockroachDB stores indexes directly in its key-value store.
 You can find more information in our blog post [Mapping Table Data to Key-Value Storage](https://www.cockroachlabs.com/blog/sql-in-cockroachdb-mapping-table-data-to-key-value-storage/).

 ### Locking